 Before exercising, it is important to fuel your body for the work that it is about to do.
 Eating too little or not at all before a workout will likely lead to quick fatigue and weakness due to low blood glucose.

 However, consuming too much food before exercise may cause stomach discomfort, nausea or cramping.
 The foods you choose to consume is just as important as eating pre-workout.
 And do not underestimate the timing of meals as well can affect energy levels during exercise.

 Pre-Workout Nutrition Facts

-A good pre-workout meal plan should incorporate protein rich foods with carbohydrates.
+A good pre-workout meal plan should incorporate protein-rich foods with carbohydrates.
 Of course, carbohydrates are your body’s primary source of energy.

 These macro-nutrients can be further broken down into two groups – complex carbs and simple sugars.
 The type of carbs to eat before an exercise session largely depends on the timing of a meal.
-Generally, food sources with simple sugars digest quickly and provide the body with fast acting glucose.
+Generally, food sources with simple sugars digest quickly and provide the body with fast-acting glucose.
 For this reason, they make good snacks, which you can eat 30 minutes to an hour before exercise.

 On the other hand, complex or low GI carbohydrates are best eaten at least 3 hours before workouts since they take longer to digest.
 On the plus side, such carbohydrates will give the body a slow release of energy, allowing you to exercise for longer without experiencing total fatigue in the middle of your workout.

-Proteins consumed pre-workout help to prevent muscle catabolism during the exercise session.
+Proteins consumed pre-workout help to prevent muscle cannibalism during the exercise session.
 Although high in calories, fats should be avoided before workouts since they metabolize slowly.
 In fact, they can leave you feeling sluggish and heavy.